How We Work

-it is to everyone's advantage that the highest possible proportion of our customers' restoration budgets go into direct labor and new materials. overhead costs, markups on materials and profits on subcontractor labor do not increase the value of a boat, so we have intentionally structured our way of doing business to minimize these expenses.
+Direct, productive labor and new materials are what add value to a boat.
+It is to everyone's advantage that the highest possible proportion of our customers' restoration budgets go into direct labor and new materials.
+Overhead costs, markups on materials and profits on subcontractor labor do not increase the value of a boat, so we have intentionally structured our way of doing business to minimize these expenses.

-by consistency we mean that money should be spent from the bottom up to avoid covering up problems or structural components nearing the end of their useful lifetimes with new work. we insist that the important structural items have the highest priorities when budgeting restoration expenditures. if funds are limited, the highest quality work and materials should go in the structurally most important locations; no temporary quality work should be covered up by permanent quality work.
+Consistency in the level of the work affords the greatest value added for the amount of money spent.
+By consistency we mean that money should be spent from the bottom up to avoid covering up problems or structural components nearing the end of their useful lifetimes with new work.
+We insist that the important structural items have the highest priorities when budgeting restoration expenditures.
+If funds are limited, the highest quality work and materials should go in the structurally most important locations; no temporary quality work should be covered up by permanent quality work.

-however, most of our work consists of major restorations of classic wooden sailing yachts. we look at a restoration as a limited boatbuilding job rather than as an extensive repair job. we do as much of a restoration as possible as if it were new construction, and we expect the results to be similar to a new boat in terms of strength, watertight integrity, appearance, and life expectancy. in general, the individual steps involved in building a new boat are considerably more efficient in terms of value added than the corresponding steps in repair work. it is more efficient to plank an entire side of a boat than to remove, fit, and replace scattered planks; to build a new deck than to repair an old one; to bend in a complete set of frames against new floor timbers than to remove and replace half the frames or bend in sister frames.
+We are essentially boatbuilders, rather than boat repairers.
+However, most of our work consists of major restorations of classic wooden sailing yachts.
+We look at a restoration as a limited boatbuilding job rather than as an extensive repair job.
+We do as much of a restoration as possible as if it were new construction, and we expect the results to be similar to a new boat in terms of strength, watertight integrity, appearance, and life expectancy.
+In general, the individual steps involved in building a new boat are considerably more efficient in terms of value added than the corresponding steps in repair work.
+It is more efficient to plank an entire side of a boat than to remove, fit, and replace scattered planks; to build a new deck than to repair an old one; to bend in a complete set of frames against new floor timbers, rather than removing and replacing half the frames or bending in sister frames.

 the overall cost of completely restoring a sailboat to like-new condition is usually less than the cost of building an entire new boat, if the restoration is done efficiently. this is because a large proportion of the cost of a new boat is represented by things other than the cost of the hull itself: the work done to initially establish the shape, and the costs of the engine, the ballast, the rig and sails, the deck and interior joinerwork, the hardware, and other equipment. old boats, even when the y are in very poor condition, usually come with at least some and sometimes most of those things. in addition, many hull components such as keels, stems, sheer clamps, interior and deck joinerwork, etc. may be re-usable even when the deck, the frames, the floor timbers, and some of the planking, need replacement.